a-little-srdjan/grapher/README.md

 1. [GraphML](http://graphml.graphdrawing.org/) specification
 2. [Prolog](https://en.wikipedia.org/wiki/Prolog) program.

-These outputs form the basis for graph analysis and constraint checking over the package graph.

 The generated GraphML spec can be examined by [yEd](http://www.yworks.com/products/yed).
 We can apply different grouping algorithms to find package clusters and outliers.
 This can help confirm/refute different hypothesis that we may have about our code base.